Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 17 Mei 2026 22.09.53 UTC
+- WIB: Senin, 18 Mei 2026 00.09.07 UTC
-- WITA: Minggu, 17 Mei 2026 23.09.53 UTC
+- WITA: Senin, 18 Mei 2026 01.09.07 UTC
-- WIT: Senin, 18 Mei 2026 00.09.53 UTC
+- WIT: Senin, 18 Mei 2026 02.09.07 UTC

 Kutipan Inspiratif:
-"Somebody asked me to explain the relationship between you and me, they expected the answer as, just friends.
-But I simply smiled and said.
-Gods gift."
+"Don't get me wrong, there are sometimes if I go and see a really funny comedy, that I wished I had smoked a joint.
+I'll be honest with you.
+That's the truth."

-Kategori: friendship
+Kategori: funny